 There is still plenty to remind the visitor of the time Lyon was Europe’s silk capital.
 A museum of silk, workshop visits, silk shops stuffed with tempting scarves – all of them reminders of this former grandeur.
 The silk workers and workshop owners may be gone, but there are plenty of signs the heritage remains.
 A visit to the city's silk workshops is both fun and a learning experience.

 This is the home of Paul Bocuse, of some of the most delightful food to be found in the country.
 A visit to Les Halles, the indoor market, is a culinary adventure that will linger.
 Lyon even has its own type of the restaurant, the “bouchon”, a small traditional establishment that evolved from feeding silk workers their lunch.
+If you're short on time or aren't sure where to start, a food tour is also an option.
 For a foodie, Lyon is paradise.